LTUC/amman-prep-d14/Class-05/facilitator/README.md

 ## Javascript Intro

-- What is Javascript.
+- What is Javascript?
-- What is the difference between the Interpreted and Compiled Programming Languages.
+- What is the difference between the Interpreted and Compiled Programming Languages?

 ## JavaScript Popup Boxes

-- What is popup boxes in JS (Alert, Prompt and Confirm boxes) and how to use it.
+- What are popup boxes in JS (Alert, Prompt and Confirm boxes), and how to use them?

   - Example:

     ```javascript
-    alert("This is alert message.");
+    alert("This is an alert message.");

     let input = prompt("Enter your mail here : ");
     console.log("Your mail is : ", input);